 4. Good oral hygiene may boost lung health

-While oral hygiene can affect all areas of the body, it’s particularly connected with lung health.
+While oral hygiene can affect all areas of the body, it’s particularly connected to lung health.
 Because our mouths and upper respiratory systems are directly linked, oral bacteria have easier access to the respiratory system compared to other organs.

 Pneumonia, bronchitis, and chronic obstructive pulmonary disease (COPD) are some of the most common respiratory diseases linked with poor oral hygiene.

-A strong link has also been drawn between gum disease and asthma – with this study noting that asthmatics were more likely to suffer from gum disease and have higher levels of plaque in their mouths than non-asthmatics.
+A strong link has also been drawn between gum disease and asthma, with this study noting that asthmatics were more likely to suffer from gum disease and have higher levels of plaque in their mouths than non-asthmatics.

 5. Good oral hygiene may reduce the risk of diabetes